Missing large

 A great tribute to Richard Thompson’s genius, gone way too soon.
 Thanks, Michael!

-3. 26 days ago on Edge City
+7. about 1 month ago on Edge City

 I have the good fortune to live on a semi-rural road with beautiful views of the nearby mountains.